microsoft/onnxruntime-inference-examples/mobile/examples/Qwen_QA/Android/README.md

 # Local Qwen LLM on Android

 This example shows how to run Qwen2.5-0.5B-Instruct and Qwen3-0.6B entirely on an Android device using ONNX Runtime.
-All tokens are generated offline on the phone—no network calls, no telemetry
+All tokens are generated offline on the phone no network calls, no telemetry.

 ---

 ## Key features